-As always, if you’re still unsure about which NBN service or utility bundle is right for your household, contact your utility provider today.
+As always, if you’re still unsure about which NBN service or utility bundle is right for your household, contact Sumo to speak to our energy experts.

 Service Class 0: This site has plans to be serviced by fibre so you won’t be able to get an installation or service yet.

 Service Class 1: This area is serviced by fibre, but there are no PCD or NTDs yet so the fibre cable is not yet reaching the premises.

 Service Class 2: Serviceable by fibre, with PCD, but not NTD.
 You can opt for an install at this point which will move you to the next service class.

 Service Class 3: Fibre, PCD and NTD are installed and a service can be ordered to start using very quickly (same day or same hour even).

 Service Class 5: Serviced by FW but no antennae or NTD yet.

 Service Class 6: Serviced by FW with antennae and NTD.

 Service Class 7: Satellite service planned here in this area.